Frozen Chocolate Mousse Cake

 - Preheat oven to 350º.

-- Line inside of 9-inch springform pan with nonstick foil and wrap a piece of foil around outside, too.
+- Line the inside of a 9-inch springform pan with nonstick foil and wrap a piece of foil around the outside, too.

 - Heat butter and chocolate in the microwave until melted.
 Whisk till smooth.

 - Whisk in the eggs and sugar.
-Add vanilla and pour into prepared pan.
+Add vanilla and pour into the prepared pan.

 - Place the pan in a larger roasting pan and fill the larger pan with hot water to come about halfway up the sides of the pan.

-- Bake 40-45 minutes and remove from oven, allowing the cake to cool in the water bath.
+- Bake for 40-45 minutes and remove from the oven, allowing the cake to cool in the water bath.

 - Once cool, place the cake pan in the freezer.